Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields: Simulation studies

 In this section we evaluate our proposed approach of the prediction interval computation with the parametric prediction intervals obtained from cokriging models.
 We have computed the prediction interval validation metrics \eqref{eq:16} for the comparative models using the same set of simulations as defined in \ref{subsec:point_prediction}.
 In all of the following accessments we have computed the $95\%$ prediction bound for predictions in the test set.

-Table \ref{tab:4} shows the results for all the simulation scenarios.
-It can be seen that for the Gaussian simulations where $\mathbf{CoKriging.Mat\acute{e}rn}_{true}$ is optimal the \textbf{Biv.DeepKriging} model gives comparable performance.
-For non-Gaussian and non-stationary scenarios clearly the \textbf{Biv.DeepKriging} outperforms the other methods by attaining the $95\%$ prediction with smaller width.
-Note that here we compared the best two models for each simulation scenario that were obtained from point predictions.
+Table \ref{tab:1} shows the results for all the simulation scenarios.
+It can be seen that for the Gaussian simulations where ${CMK}_{true}$ is optimal the BDK model gives comparable performance.
+For non-Gaussian and non-stationary scenarios clearly the BDK outperforms the other methods by attaining the $95\%$ prediction with smaller width.
+Note that, some of the simulation scenarios

-Although in Section \ref{subsec:point_prediction} we have shown how the nolinearity in \textbf{Biv.DeepKriging} help to capture the nonstationarity in the data, it is also important to show how the proposed \textbf{Biv.DeepKriging} model improves prediction intervals.
-To investigate this we chose some points from the test set randomly and computed the prediction intervals based on \textbf{Biv.DeepKriging} and cokriging.
+While Section \ref{subsec:point_prediction} demonstrates how the nonlinearity in BDK aids in capturing the nonstationarity in the data, it's equally important to showcase the improvement in prediction intervals offered by the proposed BDK model.
+To investigate this, we generate nonstationary data with a nonstationary mean function.
+The simulation details are provided in supplementary materials.

-Figure \ref{fig:7} and \ref{fig:8} show the prediction intervals for the \textbf{Biv.DeepKriging} and the cokriging models for non-Gaussian and nonstationary simulations.
-The prediction intervals for \textbf{Biv.DeepKriging} are adaptive over space. \textbf{Biv.DeepKriging} provides large prediction bounds for extreme observations and also for regions which have higher variance while for regions which are non-extreme and contains low variability it gives smaller prediction bounds.
+Figure \ref{fig:pred_interval_nonstat} displays the prediction intervals for BDK and the cokriging models for the nonstationary simulation.
+The prediction intervals for BDK adapt spatially.
+Specifically, BDK offers wider prediction bounds for regions with higher variance, whereas it provides narrower prediction bounds for regions with lower variability.